ivanvanderbyl/ember-d3/README.md

 ## Specifying the `d3` version

 This addon is simply a loader for the `d3` NPM package.
-If you would like to specify a specific version on the d3 v4.x track, you can do so by installing that version directly in your project, and this addon will load that version.
+If you would like to specify a specific version on the d3 v4.x release track, you can do so by installing that version directly in your project, and this addon will load that version.

-## Svelte Builds
+## Tree Shaking

+Under the hood we use Rollup to compile all the dependencies for D3, and Rollup supports basic tree shaking.
+If you want to avoid loading packages you don't need, you can exclude them in your project's config.
+Note: If a package you exclude is a dependency of a package you include, it will be loaded regardless so fulfill that dependency.

+#### Dependency whitelist/blacklist

 In case you do not want to include *all* of d3's dependencies, you may whitelist the packages that you want to include in your project's `config/environment.js` file.

 For example, if you only wanted to use `d3-scale`, you would do: